Gut health and happiness :)

 Digestive problems and happiness

-I mentioned before that some people with digestive problems such as irritable bowel syndrome or other functional digestive problems can be more likely to experience low mood.
+I mentioned before that some people with digestive problems such as irritable bowel syndrome, SIBO, or other functional digestive problems can be more likely to experience low mood.
 Food sensitivities are also becoming increasingly common, with many experiencing symptoms from gluten, dairy or a range of other foods.

 Digestive problems can cause further illnesses, such as depression and anxiety, even if the person is trying to follow a healthy diet because the body may be unable to properly digest and absorb the essential nutrients.